akesh6411/AWS-KMS-BYOK/README.md

 Should have a Key Material or you can generate new key material Using Open SSL.
 > [!CAUTION]
-> Avoid using Openssl for genrating key material for Production Workloads.Better use some other tool.
+> Avoid using Openssl for generating key material for Production Workloads.Better use some other tool.

 ## Openssl :
 Generate a 256-bit symmetric key and save it in a file named PlaintextKeyMaterial.bin